-The drill rig may stand over 100 up to 175 feet high and may have a variety of accessories generally assembled together on the site. -Accessories may include:- mud tanks for mixing and/or storing drilling mud, blowout prevention equipment, compressors, pipe rack for storing pipe sections (usually 30 foot segments), mud pumps, engines of up to

-1000 horsepower, and facilities for cooling drilling mud during later stages of drilling, fuel tanks,- and -water -tanks. -Ancillary -equipment -used -periodically -includes- large cement pumping trucks, and mud hauling trucks.
+The drill rig may stand up to 175 feet high and may have a variety of accessories generally assembled together on the site.
+Accessories may include: mud tanks for mixing and/or storing drilling mud, blowout prevention equipment, compressors, pipe rack for storing pipe sections (usually 30 foot segments), mud pumps, engines of up to 1000 horsepower, and facilities for cooling drilling mud during later stages of drilling, fuel tanks, and water tanks.
+Ancillary equipment used periodically includes large cement pumping trucks, and mud hauling trucks.
 Trailers, office and storage buildings may be located in the immediate vicinity.

 Personnel requirements include geologists, supervisors, subcontractors and information loggers.
 Service personnel include delivery and specialized service personnel and may number 10 to 15.
 A drilling rig crew can total from 17 to 22 with no more than five to ten on-site at any one time.
-The total rig work force during drilling can range from 27up to 37100 people.
+The total rig work force during drilling can range up to 100 people.

 Drilling operations proceed 24 hours per day, seven days a week until the required depth is reached.
-An estimated 12Up to 50100 days or more may be required to drill each well, depending on work loadsworkloads, scheduling, depth of well, and any problems encountered.
+Up to 100 days or more may be required to drill each well, depending on workloads, scheduling, depth of well, and any problems encountered.
 Well drilling operations, including drilling, casing the well, installation of blowout protection equipment, and tests, and abandonment are regulated and inspected by the California Division of Oil, Gas, and Geothermal Resources, BLM or State Lands Commission.